jssteinberg/some-makeup/src/routes/style/info/index.md

 ## *Fix CSS Safer*

-For the simplest of needs, browser default CSS has some flaws that must be fixed: overflowing content should not happen out of the box and be prevented when styling; since the main content of the web is text, the simplest typographic needs should be upheld both for readability and further typographic improvements through style, and; simple inconsistencies disturbing usability.
+For the simplest of needs, browser default CSS has some flaws that must be fixed: overflowing content should not be present out of the box and it should be prevented when styling; since the main content of the web is text, the simplest typographic needs should be upheld both for readability and further typographic improvements through style, and; simple inconsistencies disturbing usability and styling.

 A CSS fix has to start with perhaps **the** rule all elements need.
 More intuitively for human developers, it makes browsers include border-width and padding when calculating width and height.
 It's also very important for preventing horizontal overflow when applying styles.